coltonap2/Higgs-Peak-Signal-Search-using-Bayesian-Analysis/README.md

 $$ P(\theta|D)=\frac{P(D|\theta)P(\theta)}{P(D)}, $$

-where \(D\) represents the observed data and \(\theta\) represents the model parameters.
-In this analysis, the likelihood \(P(D|\theta)\) is the Poisson likelihood defined in Section 4, while the prior \(P(\theta)\) specifies the parameter space considered before incorporating the observed data.
+where $D$ represents the observed data and $\theta$ represents the model parameters.
+In this analysis, the likelihood $P(D|\theta)$ is the Poisson likelihood defined in Section 4, while the prior $P(\theta)$ specifies the parameter space considered before incorporating the observed data.
 The resulting posterior is discussed in Section 5.2.
 To reproduce this procedure for another analysis, the corresponding model parameters and their prior distributions must first be defined before constructing the posterior.

-For the four-lepton channel, the parameter of interest is the signal strength \(\mu\), which scales the Monte Carlo signal prediction according to
+For the four-lepton channel, the parameter of interest is the signal strength $(\mu)$, which scales the Monte Carlo signal prediction according to

 $$ \lambda_i(\mu)=\mu s_i+b_i. $$